John Greig (basketball)

-Greig was selected in the third round of the 1982 NBA Draft (65th overall) by the Seattle SuperSonics but played only nine games for them in the 1982–83 season, averaging 2.1 points and 0.7 rebounds per game.
+Greig was selected in the third round of the 1982 NBA draft (65th overall) by the Seattle SuperSonics but played only nine games for them in the 1982–83 season, averaging 2.1 points and 0.7 rebounds per game.
 He also played professionally in Switzerland, France and Spain.

 Presently Greig resides in Sammamish in Seattle, Washington and is a sports agent.
-In the past he has represented Ruben Douglas, the fifth-leading scorer in New Mexico Lobos men's basketball history, former NBA player Pops Mensah-Bonsu, and more recently he represents Sacramento Kings forward DeMarcus Cousins.
+In the past he has represented Ruben Douglas, the fifth-leading scorer in New Mexico Lobos men's basketball history, former NBA player Pops Mensah-Bonsu, and more recently he represented former Sacramento Kings forward DeMarcus Cousins.